 Visitors who purchased this item also bought:

 This secure, searchable, portable, Adobe-based (eBook) product is the best replacement for the former Rules CD-ROM and provides convenient, read-only access, with no available print function, to the digital 2020 Nacha Operating Rules & Guidelines - on up to two devices simultaneously.
 Content delivery is identical to the previous CD-ROM format appearing as the Rules in print via digital presentation.
 Once the app is downloaded and the subscription code redeemed, internet access is no longer required to view the content from anywhere at anytime.
 The product works with a variety of devices and operating systems to include:

 • iOS (iPad, iPhone, iPod Touch)

-This new online interactive NACHA Rules resource contains the NACHA Operating Rules & Guidelines Premium Editions.
-Each version is a full HTML tool that has been divided into sections for easy browsing and searching of the content.
-This new resource has been set up to take advantage of the HTML, allowing for an easy and responsive viewing experience from a desktop computer, laptop or a mobile device with newly enhanced product features:
+This web-based interactive Nacha Operating Rules online resource website is a full HTML tool that has been divided into sections for easy browsing and searching of the content.
+This resource has been set up to take advantage of HTML5 website, allowing for an easy and responsive viewing experience from a desktop computer, laptop or a mobile device with enhanced product features:

 • Keyword/Phrase Search

 • Copy options

 Subscription access to the 2020 Nacha Operating Rules Online runs from December 31, 2019 through December 31, 2020.